-I Put 3 Popular Sleep Apps to the Test—Here’s What Happened
+I Tried 3 Popular Sleep Apps—Here's What Happened

 Like millions of Americans, I have trouble sleeping at night.
 I suffer from anxiety—which means when my head hits the pillow, I often have a really hard time shutting my brain off.
 I replay a conversation I had that day at work with my boss and think about what I could have said differently.
 I worry about my future, where I'll be in a year or two, and any number of things that haven't happened yet.
 No matter how exhausted I am when I get into bed, these thoughts keep me awake and wired, making sleep feel like a far-off destination.